 Because YOU are unique and YOU have a point of view, skills, experience and perspective that those other teachers don’t.
 Your people want to learn FROM YOU.

 Some people will resonate more with your way of teaching than others.
-Some might need to hear the idea several times before they can implement it.
-Some might like to work with you more than someone else because they will feel like you are “one of them” more than others.
+Others might need to hear the idea several times before they can implement it.
+And some might like to work with you more than someone else because they will feel like you are “one of them” more than others.